-Lastly, hearing loss encourages solitude, which is a significant risk factor for cognitive decline.
-One of the first things that people with a hearing loss notice is the loss of the ability to filter out a conversation, particularly if there is background noise, such as in a busy household or even a restaurant or store.
+Hearing loss encourages solitude, which is a significant risk factor for cognitive decline.
+One of the first things people with hearing loss notice is difficulty filtering out a conversation, particularly if there is background noise, such as in a busy household or even a restaurant or store.

-The result is often apathy or lethargy in the person wanting to engage.
-Some people experience depression because of the frustration and embarrassment they feel over their difficulty with hearing and communicating.
+The result is often withdrawal.
+Some people experience depression because of the frustration and embarrassment they feel due to their communication difficulties.

-The Use Of Cognivue To Prevent Cognitive Decline
+The Use of Cognivue to as a Screener for Cognitive Decline

 Hearing aids are “aids.”
 They are different than eyeglasses, which strive for “correction.”
-Screening and improving cognition can also be viewed as an “aid.”
+Screening and focusing on cognition can also be viewed as an “aid.”

-Having cared for tens of thousands of incredible people since 1977, Pacific Hearing Service is the most trusted audiology practice in Silicon Valley, having gained the confidence of patients, leading organizations, and local physicians.
+Pacific Hearing Service has had the honor of caring for tens of thousands of incredible people since 1977.
+We are the most trusted audiology practice in Silicon Valley, having gained the confidence of patients, leading organizations, and local physicians.

-A comprehensive cognitive screening with our experts will identify if you have any issues with your cognitive health and ensure you receive a thorough diagnosis and individualized treatment plan from our caring team.
+A cognitive screening with our audiologists will give you a broader picture of your hearing and listening abilities and ensure you receive a highly individualized treatment plan from our caring team.

 To schedule a cognitive screening, please fill out the form on this page.